blender/blender/readme.rst

 License
 -------

-Blender as a whole is licensed under the GNU Public License, Version 3.
+Blender as a whole is licensed under the GNU General Public License, Version 3.
 Individual files may have a different, but compatible license.

 See `blender.org/about/license <https://www.blender.org/about/license>`__ for details.